wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

       $ sudo systemctl enable logstash.service
       $ sudo systemctl start logstash.service

+Check Elastic documentation for more details on `setting up and running Logstash <https://www.elastic.co/guide/en/logstash/current/setup-logstash.html>`__.

 .. note::

    Any data indexed before the configuration is complete will not be forwarded to the Elastic indexes.

    The ``/var/log/logstash/logstash-plain.log`` file in the Logstash instance stores events generated when Logstash runs.
 View this file in case you need to troubleshoot.

-Check Elastic documentation for more details on `setting up and running Logstash <https://www.elastic.co/guide/en/logstash/current/setup-logstash.html>`__.
+After Logstash is successfully running, check how to :ref:`configure the Wazuh alert index pattern <configuring_wazuh_alerts_index_pattern_in_elastic>` and :ref:`verify the integration <verifying_elastic_integration>`.

 Wazuh server integration using Logstash
 ---------------------------------------

 Perform all the steps below on your Wazuh server.
+Learn more about the :ref:`Wazuh server integration <wazuh_server_integration>` and its necessary :ref:`considerations <capacity_planning>`.

 Installing Logstash
 ^^^^^^^^^^^^^^^^^^^